-The Step Up and Step- Down service is a joint Adult Social Care and Somerset Foundation Trust (SFT) led commission.
+The Step-Up and Step- Down service is a joint Adult Social Care and Somerset Foundation Trust (SFT) led commission, with the Trust commissioning the Step-Up element.

 The current plan is to continue to support the current provider, to extend the contract by 1 year after the initial 2 years of the contract and for a recommissioning process to be untaken during this extension.